7 ways to relieve itchy psoriasis

 Limit shower time.
 Limit showers to 5 minutes and baths to 15 minutes or less.
 Spending too much time in the water can dry your skin, which can worsen the itch.

 Use moisturizer.
 Applying a moisturizing cream or ointment after every hand washing, bath, and shower helps to seal much-needed moisture into your skin.
 Moisturizer helps reduce the redness and the itch.
 It also helps your skin heal.

 Try an itch-relieving product.
 You can buy many of these without a prescription.
 Ones that contain menthol, or camphor tend to work best for itchy psoriasis.

 Some of these products can irritate your skin or make it drier.
 Using a moisturizer helps reduce the dryness.

 Moisturize instead of scratch.
 Grab your moisturizer when you have the urge to scratch.
 Instead of scratching, gently apply moisturizer to the itchy skin.

-Apply a cool compress.
+Apply a cool, damp washcloth.
 Placing something cool on the itchy skin can reduce the itch.
 The nerves that send itch signals to the brain don't work as well when they are cold.